 ScanDay is an event hosted in libraries, schools, and institutions across the state, in which Digital Initiatives staff from the North Dakota State Library bring scanning and photography equipment to a community and digitize historical photographs, documents, and objects.

 Participants will sign up for a time slot before the event takes place.
 The local organization hosting the ScanDay will have a signup sheet for participants.
 Participants can sign up for a 30 minute time slot.
-State Library staff can only accommodate two participants during a 30 minute time slot, and 10-15 items per person.
+North Dakota State Library staff can only accommodate two participants during a 30 minute time slot, and 10-15 items per person (due to limited staff/ equipment and the processing time required).
+Participants should have their items selected ahead of time, before going to the ScanDay event.

 When arriving at their allotted time, participants will be greeted by State Library staff, who will then work with participants to review and assess the materials brought in.